engapa/zookeeper-k8s-openshift/README.md

 [![Docker image version](https://images.microbadger.com/badges/version/engapa/zookeeper.svg)](https://microbadger.com/images/engapa/zookeeper)
 ![OSS](https://badges.frapsoft.com/os/v1/open-source.svg?v=103 "We love OpenSource")

-The aim of this project is provide optimised zookeeper docker images to run into 'statefulsets' on kubernetes.
+This project aims to provide docker images and prepare them to be deployed as 'statefulsets' on kubernetes.

-These are the main scripts used to build/run the docker image/container:
+These scripts are used to build/run the docker image/container:

 * **zk_env.sh**: Export needed env variable for other scripts.
 * **zk_download.sh**: is used to download the suitable release of zookeeper (version `ZOO_VERSION`).